 The Budget Battle

 Trying to get a budget feels like negotiating with a brick wall that only speaks in spreadsheets.
-Management loves the idea of CI/CD until they see the price tag.
-You need new Git enterprise licenses because the free version hit its limits.
+Management loves the idea of CI/CD development until they see the price tag.
+You need new Git Enterprise licenses because the free version hit its limits.
 The cloud bills start climbing because each branch needs its own environment.
 The monitoring tools you picked suddenly need enterprise licenses because you hit the free tier limits in two days.
 Training everyone on the new tools costs more than the tools themselves.
 And every time you mention "refactoring" in a budget meeting, someone brings up that the current system "works fine."

 Choosing the Right Approach: CI/CD or Traditional Development